 - I’m _____ sore after a workout, and need a day to recover.

 If you answered mostly A’s: Cool!
-Your best bet is to work through the program as written, whether you’re following along via the free resources we offer online, as a member of the Online Program, or with The 21-Day Sugar Detox Daily Guide.
+Your best bet is to work through the program as written, whether you’re following along via the free resources we offer online or with The 21-Day Sugar Detox Daily Guide.
 Pay attention to your body, and adjust your plate and lifestyle accordingly.
 You’ve got this!

 If you answered mostly B’s and C’s: Awesome!
 You’re probably an athlete – and you’re in the right place!
 We’ve got some extra tips and tricks to help make your 21DSD a success.